Siarl/sd-project-2020-VU/docs/assignment3.md

-once they enter the scene; *sceneIdChange* which determines to which scene the player changes to, as actions can have navigation effects, meaning a change of scene; *type*, which is the enumerator described above; *statsChange*, which returns an object of the class **Stats** which describes any changes that have been made to the player's stats based on their actions; *inventoryAddChange* and *inventoryRemoveChange* which returns a list of the inventory after a new item is being added or removed as a result of the player's action. \
+once they enter the scene; *sceneIdChange* which determines to which scene the player changes to, as actions can have navigation effects, meaning a change of scene; *type*, which is the enumerator described above; *statsChange*, which returns an object of the class **Stats** which describes any changes that have been made to the player's stats based on their actions; *inventoryAddChange* and *inventoryRemoveChange* which returns a list of the inventory after a new item is being added or removed as a result of the player's action.
+The class makes use of constructor overloading, with the following constructors:
+*Effect(String), which is initializes the description of the effect; *Effect(String, int)* which initializes the description with the ID of the scene that we are changing to; *Effect(String, Stats)* which initializes the description the effect to the stats of a character; and *Effect(String, List<String>, List<String>)* which initializes the description of the effect along with the changes to the inventory.\
 Now, if we focus on this part of the previous version of the class diagram: \
 ![](images-assignment3/ClassDiagramEffectFocus.png)
-What happened before is when a command is entered, the *Actions* object handles it in the *onCommand(Command, Callback)* method.
+What happened before is when a command is entered, the *Actions* object handles it in the *handleCommand(Command, Callback)* method.
 Then, the *Effect* object is retrieved and applied.
 What exactly happens when an *Effect* is applied depends on the *Effect.type*.
 We decided to improve this by having one command to apply multiple effect types.
 This is implemented using the **Effects** class. \
 The **Effects** class has two attributes: *effectList*, which is a list of *Effect* objects, and the method *apply(Game)*, to apply the effects to the game.